-Japanese violinist Akiko Suwanai’s “noble playing, with its rhythmic life, taut and rigorous” The Times has made her one of the most sought-after artists of her generation.
-She won the International Tchaikovsky Competition in 1990 and since then has enjoyed a flourishing international career, engaging at the highest level with renowned conductors and orchestras.
+Japanese violinist, Akiko Suwanai has established herself as one of the most sought-after artists of her generation.
+Since winning the International Tchaikovsky Competition in 1990 she has enjoyed a flourishing career, performing chamber music worldwide and engaging at the highest-level with orchestras and conductors internationally.